By Samantha Moss

 The application is your opportunity to showcase what makes you a suitable candidate for the program.
 Have fun with it.
 The process consists of two primary parts.
 Your first year’s transcript and a supplementary application.

-You might be thinking, “that is just an ad hoc attempt to paint yourself as a social justice warrior.”
+You might be thinking, “that is just a hail mary attempt to paint yourself as a social justice warrior.”

 “How do I pitch JPPL to my parents?”